-Behavior and format of the Date and Time field
+Behavior and format of the Date and Time column

-In Common Data Service, the Date and Time data type is used in many standard entity fields.
-Depending on what kind of date the field represents, you can choose different field behaviors: User Local, Date Only or Time-Zone Independent.
+In Microsoft Dataverse, the Date and Time data type is used in many standard table columns.
+Depending on what kind of date the column represents, you can choose different column behaviors: User Local, Date Only, or Time-Zone Independent.

-The following table contains information about the date and time field behavior and format.
+The following table contains information about the date and time column behavior and format.